Antigua and Barbuda women's national football team: Women's Caribbean Cup (2014)

 Antigua and Barbuda was registered on the qualification tournament of the 2014 CFU Women's Caribbean Cup, who also served as the qualifying tournament for both the 2014 CONCACAF Women's Championship and the 2015 FIFA Women's World Cup.
 Antigua & Barbuda and the other members of the group played the games on Antigua Recreation Ground in St. John's, the country's capital city.
-The Benna Girls won the three games, all of them with 1–0 versus U.S. Virgin Islands, St. Vincent & the Grenadines and Aruba.
+The Benna Girls won the three games, all of them with 1–0 versus U.S. Virgin Islands, St. Vincent and the Grenadines and Aruba.
 Antigua and Barbuda qualified for the final tournament in Trinidad and Tobago.

-For the final tournament, the team was in Group B with the hosts Trinidad & Tobago, Martinique and St. Kitts & Nevis.
+For the final tournament, the team was in Group B with the hosts Trinidad and Tobago, Martinique and St. Kitts and Nevis.
 It had a bad debut with Martinique in Hasely Crawford Stadium, Port of Spain, due to a 2–0 loss.
 The second game with the host country also finished on a defeat of a margin of three goals to zero.
 The team had their farewell with a 2–1 lost game against St. Kitts and Nevis.
 They finished the tournament with zero points and a −6 goal difference.
 The only goalscorer for the Benna Girls was Breanna Humphreys.